RavenousLegs

 Barter of vegetables at floating market on Dal Lake, Kashmir

-The humanity was amplified in my eyes when I saw these guys carefully helping out eachother in transferring vegetables to each other's shikharas.
+The humanity in my eyes was amplified when I witnessed these individuals meticulously assisting one another in transferring vegetables from their shikharas.

 Barter of vegetables at floating market on Dal Lake, Kashmir